Skip to main content

 Observation

-I noticed that Ghidra analysis showed no bounds check on the pointer passed to free and that the BSS name buffer sits directly above the creams array, which suggested I could forge a fake fastbin chunk header inside name and use a double-free to get malloc to return a pointer into that controlled region.
+Ghidra shows no bounds check on the pointer passed to free, and the BSS name buffer sits directly above the creams array.
+So a fake fastbin chunk header can be forged inside name, and a double-free will make malloc hand back a pointer into that controlled region.

 Analyze the binary in Ghidra.
 The menu offers create (malloc up to 0x58 bytes), eat (free), and rename (writes up to 256 bytes into a global 'name' buffer on the BSS).
 There are no bounds checks on the pointer passed to free, enabling a double-free.
 Because the BSS name buffer sits just above the creams pointer array, you can forge a fake heap chunk header inside name and then use fastbin dup to get malloc to return a pointer into that buffer - giving you read/write over the creams array.